 - Australia – University of Queensland

-For information, contact Anita Thompson-Heisterman, associate professor
+For information, contact Anita Thompson-Heisterman, assistant professor

 A full list of J-Term courses for 2019 can be found on the January Term website.
 Nursing students may be particularly interested in the following programs: